When Access Disappears

 She added appointments to the calendar without a word.
 She allowed me to drive, but offered nothing beyond that.
 She let me wait, never inviting more than my presence.
 Her silence set clear boundaries: there would be no engagement, no further participation, nothing beyond what was necessary.

 Later, when the house had gone quiet, she closed her laptop with a soft click and leaned back into the couch.
-Her sleeves slid down over her hands as she settled deeper into the cushions, the fabric brushing against her fingers like a reminder of how long she’d been sitting there.
+Her sleeves slid down over her hands as she settled deeper into the cushions, the fabric brushing against her fingers like a reminder of how long she had been sitting there.

 “Julian.”